Pattern hero

 Automotive

-• Marking on engine blocks and cast parts: micro-percussion marking of DataMatrix codes and serial numbers on raw or cast aluminium, for durable traceability.
+• Marking on engine blocks and foundry castings: dot peen marking of DataMatrix codes and serial numbers on raw aluminium or cast aluminium, ensuring reliable long-term traceability.

-• Marking of machined aluminium parts (mounts, flanges): laser marking of serial numbers and high-density DataMatrix codes, providing sharp contrast and high contour precision.
+• Marking of machined aluminium parts (brackets, flanges): laser marking of serial numbers and high-density DataMatrix codes, delivering sharp contrast and precise edge definition.

-• Marking of profiles and robust parts: scribing marking of identifiers, for linear marking with a engraved appearance, aesthetic and highly visible on parts of sufficient thickness.
+• Marking of profiles and heavy-duty aluminium parts: scribing of part identifiers for linear marking with an engraved appearance, clearly visible and consistent on parts with adequate material thickness.

-• Marking of manufacturer plates and CE plates: laser marking of CE numbers and logos, with high-contrast marking on anodized aluminium.
+• Marking of aluminium manufacturer’s plates and CE plates: laser marking of CE references and logos, with high-contrast marking on anodised aluminium.

 marquage de pièce aéronautique en aluminium